kubernetes/enhancements/keps/sig-network/2433-topology-aware-hints/README.md

 - Ensuring that Pods are distributed evenly across zones.

 ## Proposal

 This KEP describes two related concepts:

-1. A way to express the heuristic you'd like to use for Topology Aware Routing.
+1. (Not graduating to GA; see [scope reduction](#important-scope-reduction-feb-2025)) A way to express the heuristic you'd like to use for Topology Aware Routing.
 2. A new Hints field in EndpointSlices that can be used to enable certain topology heuristics.